jasonsbeer/Amiga-2000-EATX/AssemblyNotes.md

 IMPORTANT INFORMATION.
 Please read this entire page. (under construction)

-This Amiga EATX PCB makes use of many surface mount components.
+This Amiga EATX PCB makes use of many modern surface mount components.
 These and the other standard components are available from most any good electronics supply house.
 The BOM includes Digi-Key part numbers for your reference.
 In addition, you will need to obtain the legacy components shown in Table A1.

 Notes:
 1. If you do not intend to use a bridgeboard or the ISA slots, you do not need to install the components shown in the ISA SUPPORT silk screen.
 2. When space was available, the values of components are listed on the PCB.
 In the event several components are placed together with the same value, the value may be shown once and the components will be marked together on the silk screen.
 3. All end-of-life (no longer manufactured) components for this project are listed in table A1.
 4. Always verify the orientation and location of all IC's before attaching.
-Components in common with the origianl Amiga 2000 generally have the same reference as used on the Amiga 2000.
-However, some components have been removed and others have been added with unique references.
+Never assume the orientation matches the original A2000.

 ## Where To Get Amiga Custom ICs and Legacy Parts